KhushAgrawal001/Techdome-Assignment/README.md

 - **LinkedIn**: [TechDome Solutions](https://www.linkedin.com/company/techdome-solutions)
 - **Website**: [techdome.net.in](https://techdome.net.in)
 - **Email**: [contact@techdome.net.in](mailto:contact@techdome.net.in)
-- **Phone**: +91-7723849516, +91-9826073971
-- **Address**: A/75, Vidhya Palace Colony, Aerodrum Road, Indore (M.P.), 452009

 Thank you for reviewing this project.
-Please feel free to contact us for any further information or clarification.
+Please feel free to contact me for any further information or clarification.